Cod-e-Codes/test-repo/README.md

 ### Global E2E Encryption

-marchat supports global E2E encryption for public channels, allowing secure group chat without requiring individual key exchange between users.
+marchat supports global E2E encryption for public channels, allowing secure group chat.
 This feature uses a shared global encryption key that all clients can use to encrypt and decrypt messages in public channels.

 #### How Global E2E Works

 - **Shared Key**: All clients use the same global encryption key for public channels
-- **No Key Exchange**: No need to exchange individual public keys for group chat
+- **Simple Setup**: Shared key model eliminates complex key management
 - **Environment Variable**: Set `MARCHAT_GLOBAL_E2E_KEY` to share the same key across clients
 - **Automatic Generation**: If no global key is provided, a new one is generated and displayed